-In December 2017, the Enterprise issued tax-exempt revenue bonds, 2017 ABC in the aggregate amount of \$339,540.
-The purpose of the 2017 Series ABC Bonds was to refund approximately \$120,500 aggregate principal amount of commercial paper notes and to provide \$230,500 new money for WSIP capital projects, other various capital projects of the Water Enterprise, and capital projects of Hetch Hetchy Water.
+\$230,500 new money for WSIP capital projects, other various capital projects of the Water Enterprise, and capital projects of Hetch Hetchy Water.
 The bonds carried "Aa3" and "AA-" ratings from Moody's and S&P, respectively.
 The 2017 Series ABC bonds include serial bonds with coupon rates of 5.0% and have final maturity in 2045, and four term bonds with coupons of 5.0% and final maturities from 2045 to 2047.

 The \$121,140 2017 Series A bonds were issued as tax-exempt Green Bonds to refund approximately \$60,265 of commercial paper notes and to provide \$65,500 in new money for WSIP capital projects.
 The Series A bonds were issued as serial and term bonds with coupons of 5.0% and a final maturity of 2047.
 The Series A bonds have a true interest cost of 3.8%.
-As of June 30, 2020 and 2019, the principal amount of 2017 Series A bonds outstanding was \$121,140.
+A portion of the proceeds of the 2020 Series E refunding bonds were deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreement dated October 1, 2020 to refund and legally defease a portion of the outstanding 2017 Series A bonds.
+These deposits, together with certain other available monies was held by the escrow agent under the Escrow Agreement and invested in non-callable Federal Securities.
+The principal and interest on monies held by the escrow agent will be sufficient to redeem the maturities of the 2017 Series A bonds starting on November 1, 2030 and thereafter.
+As of June 30, 2021 and 2020, the principal amount of 2017 Series A bonds outstanding was \$27,000 and \$121,140, respectively.

 The \$147,725 2017 Series B bonds were issued as tax-exempt bonds to provide \$150,000 in new money for Water Enterprise capital projects (non-WSIP).
 The Series B bonds were issued as serial and term bonds with coupons of 5.0% and have a final maturity of 2047.
 The Series B bonds have a true interest cost of 3.8%.
-As of June 30, 2020 and 2019, the principal amount of 2017 Series B bonds outstanding was \$147,725.
+A portion of the proceeds of the 2020 Series F refunding bonds were deposited with the trustee, acting as escrow agent under the irrevocable Escrow Agreement dated October 1, 2020 to refund and legally defease a portion of the outstanding 2017 Series B bonds.
+These deposits, together with certain other available monies was held by the escrow agent under the Escrow Agreement and invested in non-callable Federal Securities.
+The principal and interest on monies held by the escrow agent will be sufficient to redeem the maturities of the 2017 Series B bonds starting on November 1, 2030 and thereafter.
+As of June 30, 2021 and 2020, the principal amount of 2017 Series B bonds outstanding was \$32,930 and \$147,725, respectively.